AlunAlun/Obsidian/V-CXO/Meetings/VCXO brainstorming.md

 - Maybe tiers of membership (lower margin if you're contributing to VCXOs)
 - Managed services - acquire a marketing agency and use it as a fractional resource
 - Initial task: JTBD
-- Dean wants to keep 66%
+- Dean wants to keep 66% - come with a proposal to dean so I get >10%
 - Maybe look into opening an S.L. as a vehicle to not pay wealth tax